kekency/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty - creates a file called hello
-5-execute - makes files executable for owner 6-multiple_permissions - script to create permision for owner and group
+5-execute - makes files executable for owner 6-multiple_permissions - script to create permision for owner and group 7-everybody - script that gives everyone the write to execute a file